stonepros/stone/doc/releases/cuttlefish.rst

-This release fixes another regression preventing monitors to start after undergoing certain upgrade sequences, as well as some corner cases with Paxos and support for unusual device names in ceph-disk/ceph-deploy.
+This release fixes another regression preventing monitors to start after undergoing certain upgrade sequences, as well as some corner cases with Paxos and support for unusual device names in stone-disk/stone-deploy.

 Notable Changes
 ---------------

 * mon: fix regression in latest full osdmap retrieval
 * mon: fix a long-standing bug in a paxos corner case
-* ceph-disk: improved support for unusual device names (e.g., /dev/cciss/c0d0)
+* stone-disk: improved support for unusual device names (e.g., /dev/cciss/c0d0)

 For more detailed information, see :download:`the complete changelog <../changelog/v0.61.7.txt>`.